mjpitz/mjpitz/content/blog/2020-10-21-local-ingress-domains-kind.md

 [dnsmasq] is a free tool that provides domain name system (DNS) capabilities.
 Using dnsmasq, we're able to setup a synthetic domain thats managed by localhost.
 Before getting started, let's install dnsmasq.
-On OSX, you an install dnsmasq using [homebrew].
+On OSX, you can install dnsmasq using [homebrew].

 ```text
 brew install dnsmasq